Imran4424/HSC-ICT-C-Programming/readme.md

 13. Write a program that read a number and divide by two using shift operator
 14. Write a program that read a number and multiply by two using shift operator

+# Conditional Logic - If Else

+1. Write a program that read an integer and prints odd or even
+2. Write a program to determine whether a number is divisible by 5 or not

+3. Write a program that read two numbers and display maximum
+4. Write a program that read two numbers and display minimum
+5. Write a program that read three numbers and display maximum
+6. Write a program that read three numbers and display minimum

+7. Write a program that read mark and display pass or fail
+8. Write a program that read mark and display result in grade
+9. Write a program that read any year and display its leap year or not

+10. Write a C program to check whether a character is uppercase or lowercase alphabet
+11. Write the code to check whether an input alphabet is a vowel or not.
+Both lower-case and upper-case should be checked
+12. Write a C program to input any character and check whether it is alphabet, digit or special character

+13. Write a program that read three numbers a,b,c and determine the roots of the quadratic equation.

+        $$ax^2 + bx + c$$